cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

       - fedora-all
 ```

-This binds together the knowledge how to produce an upstream release tarball from your branch, where the spec file is, and on which Fedora releases to run tests in a PR.
-Packit will build the tarball (`create-archive`), build an SRPM with the spec file, build it in a temporary [COPR](https://copr.fedorainfracloud.org/), and use `tmt` to run your tests against these built RPMs.
-As a consumer, it really can't get much simpler than that!
+The YAML above binds together:

+- the knowledge how to produce an upstream release tarball from your branch
+- where the spec file is
+- which Fedora releases to run tests in a PR

+Packit will then use this information to:

+1. build the tarball (create-archive)
+2. build an SRPM with the spec file
+3. build it in a temporary COPR
+4. use tmt to run your tests against these built RPMs

+For an upstream project relying on tests, it really can’t get much simpler!

+### An in-practice example with starter-kit

-If you look on a [recent starter-kit PR](https://github.com/cockpit-project/starter-kit/pull/442), click on "View Details" to expand the tests, there you can see the four Packit runs.
+As an example: Look at a recent starter-kit PR.
+Click on “View Details” to expand the tests.
+It shows four Packit runs.

-It is still not obvious how to get from such a [result link](http://artifacts.dev.testing-farm.io/f24bede3-995e-4f10-970f-dc849e950e3a/) to all artifacts (search the `/work-allXXXXXX` directory path in the log, then open that), or getting some [live logs while a test is running](https://gitlab.com/testing-farm/general/-/issues/13), but that will surely be improved really soon.
+It's great, but not yet perfect.
+It is still not obvious how to get from such a result link to all artifacts.

+A few minor quality-of-life improvements that are likely forthcoming:

+- Fixing the path (append /results.xml to find out the path to the /work-allXXXXXX directory)
+- Seeing live logs while a test is running

 ## Recent Fedora CI changes

-As mentioned above, Fedora's gating tests recently switched to run on the very same [testing-farm](https://testing-farm.gitlab.io/api/), so that Fedora gating and Packit tests run in the same environment and thus compare very well.
-It also supports FMF/TMT test metadata in addition to the old STI.
+As mentioned above, Fedora's gating tests are now using the very same testing farm as Packit.
+This recent switch allows the test to run in the same environment.
+It also supports the new FMF+TMT test metadata and the legacy STI format.

+These changes get us really close to the goal of sharing tests  upstream and downstream.

+### Missing: embedded test support

-This gets us *really* close to the goal of sharing the tests upstream and downstream.
-The only bit that's missing is that there is no clean way how to run tests that are contained in your upstream tarball -- right now, the packaging dist-git must have a top-level [FMF test plan](https://src.fedoraproject.org/rpms/cockpit/blob/rawhide/f/plans/upstream.fmf) like this:
+While it's almost complete, there is a missing part.
+There is no current clean way to run tests contained in the upstream tarball.
+Right now, the packaging dist-git must have a top-level FMF test plan like this:

 ```yaml
 discover: